matthras/tsp-art-python/README.md

 # Travelling Salesman Problem (TSP) Art in Python

-The intention of this repo is to provide a beginner-programmer-friendly way to enable people to make their own TSP Art using Python, and to highlight a few tips and tricks for bettering your art.
+The intention of this repo is to provide a beginner-programmer-friendly way to enable people to make their own TSP Art using Python, where you can put in any image and generate a version made purely out of dots, and then another version that connects all these dots in a single continuous line where the end points meet each other.

 The following is written assuming a system with Windows 10.
 Pull requests are welcome for Linux and MacOS.